Firewall Settings for MyWorkDrive Server

 To function correctly the MyWorkDrive Server needs outgoing access to the following hosts and TCP ports:

 MyWorkDrive license servers at my.nalpeiron.com & licensing.wanpath.net on SSL port 443

 Port 443 to *.live.com for OneDrive external sharing along with Office 365 URL’s and IP address ranges per Microsoft article here.

 MyWorkDrive Relays ( for *.myworkdrive.net and Office 365 Editing relays) TCP ports 443, 9350 through 9354, 5671 & 5672 to all hosts.

 Also, we do not recommend locking down your firewall to individual IP addresses, since these may change over time to maintain our service’s high availability.

-MyWorkDrive requires a direct internet connection – outgoing proxy services (typically web filtering) will break Office 365 online editing features and MyWorkDrive.net usage.
+MyWorkDrive recommends a direct internet connection – outgoing proxy services (typically web filtering) may break Office 365 online editing features and MyWorkDrive.net usage.

 Warning: Antivirus software installed on the server can interfere with the ability for your MyWorkDrive to communicate with Microsoft Azure for our Office 365 and Cloud Connectors if any firewall features are enabled.
 Review our Antivirus article for settings and exclusions.

 Troubleshooting Office 365 and Cloud Connector firewall issues